shaik1002/biggitlabbomb/doc/user/profile/service_accounts.md

 A service account:

-- Can have different roles across multiple subgroups and projects of the same top-level group.
+- Can have different roles across multiple subgroups and projects of the same top level group.
-- When created by a top-level group owner, only belongs to one top-level group.
+- On GitLab.com, only belongs to one top-level group.

 ### Add to a subgroup or project